RodriguesRBruno/DataPrepPipelines/pipeline_examples/rano/README.md

 This command starts a Docker Compose project named `rano` based on the env file `.env.rano`.
 The Airflow image is configured so that the pipeline will start immediately after the initial Airflow start up.
 The Airflow Web UI can be accessed at (http://localhost:8080/), using the **_AIRFLOW_USER** and **_AIRFLOW_PASSWORD** values defined in the `.env.rano` file as the Username and Password to monitor runs.

 ## 4. Pipeline Overiew
 A general view of the pipeline is shown in the Figure below.
 A initial setup creating required directories is performed at first.
 Then, the pipeline will run NIfTI Conversion for multiple subjects in parallel.
-For each subject, once NIfTi conversion is completed, the pipelin will automatically run the Brain Extraction and Tumor Extraction stages and then await for manual confirmation (see [Section 5.1](#51-manual-approval-steps) for instructions regarding manual confirmation).
+For each subject, once NIfTi conversion is completed, the pipeline will automatically run the Brain Extraction and Tumor Extraction stages and then await for manual confirmation (see [Section 5.1](#51-manual-approval-steps) for instructions regarding manual confirmation).
 The `per subject: true` configuration present in multiple steps of the pipeline signifies that this splitting per subject must be done at these steps.

 ![Representation of the whole pipeline](readme_images/pipeline_diagram.png)